First published in The Seven Seas 1896. Listed in ORG as No. 689.

 Field Marshal Bernard Law Montgomery, 1st Viscount Montgomery of Alamein, 1945

 The Royal Engineers were once known as Sappers and Miners.
-A ‘sap’, in this context, in a trench or tunnel leading towards the enemy, the ‘mine’ can be a n explosive charge – say a cask or bag of explosive – or another underground tunnel to bring down a fortification to establish a breach for the entry of the attackers.
-During the Great War rhe sappers dug deep galleries to explode mines beneath the enemy trenches.
-See “The Woman in his Life”.
+A ‘sap’, in this context, is a trench or tunnel leading towards the enemy, the ‘mine’ can be an explosive charge – say a cask or bag of explosives – or another underground tunnel to bring down a fortification to establish a breach for the entry of the attackers.
+During the Great War, the sappers dug deep galleries to explode mines beneath the enemy trenches.
+See “The Woman in His Life”.

 Apart from their military exploits the Corps of Royal Engineers designed and built public works all over what used to be the British Empire, laying out various towns and cities in North America.
 An engineer officer designed the Royal Albert Hall in Kensington, London.
 They also played an important part in military aviation, starting with man-carrying kites and balloons for reconnaissance and radio communications.